 Events Pages support up to 350 events per month.

 Folders don't have official page limits, but we recommend a maximum of 10 pages to keep drop-down menus manageable.

 Gallery Pages and Project Pages can display up to 250 images or videos.

 Index Pages have a 100 page limit.
 Pages in the index count toward the overall page limit.

 We recommend adding no more than 60 blocks to a page.
 Pages with too many blocks may load and save slowly.
 There are no block limits by billing plan.

 Legacy Personal plan limits

-If your site has been active on the Website Personal plan since before December 1, 2017, it has a 20-page limit.
+If your site is on our older, legacy Personal plan, it has a 20-page limit.
 To learn more about legacy plans, visit What plan am I on?.

 This section explains the pages that count or don't count towards that limit.